cakephp/docs/en/orm/behaviors.rst

 Behaviors are a way to organize and enable horizontal re-use of Model layer logic.
 Conceptually they are similar to traits.
-However, behaviors are implemented as separate class objects.
+However, behaviors are implemented as separate classes.
 This allows them to hook into the life-cycle callbacks that models emit, while providing trait-like features.

 Behaviors provide a convenient way to package up behavior that is common across many models.
-For example, CakePHP includes a ``TimestampBehavior`` as many models will want timestamps, and the logic to create and update timestamps is not specific to any one model.
+For example, CakePHP includes a ``TimestampBehavior``.
+Many models will want timestamp fields, and the logic to manage these fields is not specific to any one model.
+It is these kinds of scenarios that behaviors are a perfect fit for.

 Using Behaviors
 ===============